-While those with a growth mindset remain optimistic about their ability to achieve success, those with a fixed mindset tend to believe that they either have the skills now or never will, inevitably getting in the way of their success.
+Those with a growth mindset remain optimistic about their ability to achieve success.
+On the other hand, those with a fixed mindset believe that they either have the skills now or never will.

 How can a growth mindset help you scale your business?

-As with many things you’ll experience in life, scaling your business starts with your mindset—explicitly having a growth mindset.
-The most successful creators and entrepreneurs are those with a growth mindset who accept that they don’t have all the answers and skills now but are confident that with hard work and persistence, they’ll be able to in the future (which will lead to success).
+The most successful creators and entrepreneurs have a growth mindset.
+They accept that they don’t have all the answers and skills now.
+However, they are confident that with hard work and persistence, they’ll be able to in the future (which will lead to success).

-Developing a growth mindset is not as hard as it may seem.
+Now that you better understand what is a growth mindset, you can develop your own.
+Developing a growth mindset is easier than you might think.
 Keep reading to learn more about how to make the shift so you can live out your best life as a creator.

 1. Get comfortable with not having all of the answers